-In June 2018, the defendants, including the HSBC entities, reached an agreement with counsel for the putative opt-out class, seeking monetary relief, to resolve all claims as filed in a third consolidated amended class action complaint in In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, MDL 1720, E.D.N.Y.
-The court granted final approval of the settlement in December 2019.
-In January 2020, objectors to the settlement filed an appeal, which remains pending.
-In September 2021, the court certified a non-opt-out class, seeking injunctive relief, consisting of all persons, businesses, and other entities that accept Visa and/or MasterCard credit and/or debit cards in the United States at any time during the period between December 18, 2020 and the date of entry of any eventual final judgment in the case.
+In June 2018, the defendants, including the HSBC entities, reached an agreement with counsel for a putative opt-out class of merchants seeking monetary relief.
+The district court approved the settlement in December 2019.
+In January 2020, objectors to the settlement filed an appeal.
+In September 2021, the court certified a non-opt-out class of merchants seeking injunctive relief.

-In March 2023, the Second Circuit affirmed the district court's 2019 decision granting final approval of the monetary relief settlement in In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, MDL 1720, E.D.N.Y.
+In March 2023, the Second Circuit affirmed the district court's 2019 decision granting final approval of the monetary relief settlement.

-Various opt-out merchants have filed individual opt-out suits seeking unspecified damages in either state or federal court, most of which have been transferred to the consolidated multidistrict litigation, MDL 1720.
-To date, certain groups of opt-out merchants have entered into settlement agreements with the defendants in those actions and certain HSBC entities that, pursuant to the Sharing Agreements, are responsible for a pro rata portion of any judgment or settlement amount awarded in actions consolidated into MDL 1720.
+Various merchants have filed individual opt-out suits seeking unspecified damages in either state or federal court, most of which were transferred to the consolidated multidistrict litigation.
+To date, certain groups of opt-out merchants have entered into settlement agreements with the defendants in those actions and certain HSBC entities that, pursuant to the Sharing Agreements, are responsible for a pro rata portion of any such settlement amount.
+In July 2024, the Judicial Panel on Multidistrict Litigation remanded certain of the remaining actions back to the courts where they were originally filed.